 This building block focuses on energy efficiency, energy recovery and energy carriers without fossil carbon.
 Technologies for in-process usage of different energy carriers and out-process usage of waste heat and residues will be considered.
-Different energy carriers should be used simultaneously (hybrid heating).
+Different energy carriers should be used simultaneously, whereas hybrid heating, a combination of two different types of energy carriers (e.g., electric and H2 heating) plays a crucial role.

 Regardless of the technology choice for iron and steelmaking, the processes will be energy-intensive, as metal processing requires high temperatures.
-This will lead to off-gases with useful energy content, which
+This will lead to off-gases with useful energy content, which should be utilised to maximise energy performance.
+In addition to this, many processes exist with their own heat energy input needs, which can be approached within the framework of PI for both waste heat usage, heat recovery and residual gas recovery.

-Heat energy recovery and generation are associated with pre-heating of non-fossil energy feeds to primary and secondary processes (e.g. through green hydrogen, biomass, green electricity and heat exchangers); pre-heating of raw materials to primary and secondary production processes (e.g. through waste heat recovery, process off-gas combustion and green electricity); preheating of non-fuel feeds (e.g. of air, enriched air or oxygen); recovery of heat from hot processes and other waste (e.g. from slag and the solidifying metal, cooling water); and usage within other related fields (e.g. reheating ovens, dryers/pre-heater for raw material, energy recovery units).
+Heat energy recovery and generation are associated with pre-heating of non-fossil energy feeds to primary and secondary processes (e.g. through green hydrogen, biomass51, green electricity and heat exchangers); pre-heating of raw materials to primary and secondary production processes (e.g. through waste heat recovery, process off-gas combustion and green electricity); preheating of non-fuel feeds (e.g. of air, enriched air or oxygen); recovery of heat from hot processes and other waste (e.g. from slag and the solidifying metal, cooling water); and usage within other related fields (e.g. reheating furnaces, dryers/pre-heater for raw material, energy recovery units).

 To facilitate these requirements in future clean steelmaking, it is key to enable the efficient transfer of heat from unconventional sources, which will require new materials and processes.
-Examples include new burners for fossil-free energy carriers: solids (e.g. biocoke), liquids (e.g. bioethanol, bio-methanol) and gaseous feeds (e.g. green hydrogen and top gases).
-In addition, these new sources require that heat exchange materials are suitable for this new environment, and that the systems can be used flexibly depending on the availability of renewable resources (e.g. integration of hydrogen systems with green electricity).
+Examples include new burners for fossil-free energy carriers: solids (e.g., biocoke), liquids (e.g. bioethanol, bio-methanol) and gaseous feeds (e.g. green hydrogen, ammonia and top gases), heating concepts for electric heating (e.g., inductive, resistive or rotodynamic heating) or hybrid heating approaches.
+In addition, these new sources require that heat exchange materials are suitable for this new environment, and that the systems can be used flexibly depending on the availability of renewable resources (e.g., integration of hydrogen systems with green electricity).